Unidocs1/sphinx_repo_manager/source/getting_started/sdks/unreal.rst

-The **OnlineSubsystemAXR** plug-in provides an implementation of the `OnlineSubsystem <https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/Online/>`_ interfaces designed to work with the AcceleratXR platform.
+The **OnlineSubsystemAXR** plug-in provides an implementation of the `OnlineSubsystem <https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/Online/>`_ interfaces designed to work with the Xsolla Backend engine.
 The plug-in supports a variety of platform features including:

 * Authentication
 * Achievements